-Despite several advantages, the phase has some disadvantages associated with it. we will discuss those in this section.
+Despite several advantages, the phase has some disadvantages associated with it.

-- There might be temporary downtime to the production of the business, while the changes are applied and configured.
+- There might be temporary downtime to the production of the business while the changes are applied and configured.

 - The additional change management plan for the integrated applications to adapt to the changes.

 The phase is the least focused area compared to other SDLC phases, such as development and testing.
 However, Managing the change requests and regular updates for the software already in production took more time and effort.
 Hence, maintenance is crucial for proper functioning.

 This is a guide to Software Maintenance.
 Here we discuss the introduction, the need for software maintenance, advantages, and disadvantages.
 You may also have a look at the following articles to learn more –